Essential Winter Paddlewear

 Bottom Half – Wetsuit or Dry Trousers

 Perhaps a Long John wetsuit, or neoprene trousers.
 Worn over a base layer either should be as close fitting as possible without being restrictive.
 Alternatively dry trousers could be an option for your lower half.
+Think about the practicality of what you wear – how easy will it be to go to the toilet should the need arise!

 Choose neoprene booties or hard sole shoes especially for water sports.
 Or why not neoprene socks worn into the shoes? (normally need to buy one shoe size larger to accommodate the socks).